Set Goals with Students in the New Year

 Make it Fun

 Use themes that are relevant and liked by the student.
 Keep it positive and student-focused.
-I've had students work to change the color of their players uniform.
+I've had students work to change the color of their tokens.
 Seriously.
 One student had me come to his physical education class to play dodgeball.
-He worked on a goal for 3 weeks for this to happen.
+He worked on a goal for three weeks for this to happen.

 ABOUT LAURA